Symbiote (comics): Fictional history

 During the Kree-Skrull War, the Kree wanted to replicate the Skrull's shapeshifting abilities; they acquired a newborn symbiote which had been outcast from its species on the planet where Knull had created them.
-They recruited Tel-Kar to be bonded to the young symbiote, and modified both Tel-Kar and the symbiote so that he could have full control over it.
+They recruited the Kree Tel-Kar to be bonded to the young symbiote, and modified both Tel-Kar and the symbiote so that he could have full control over it.
 He infiltrated the Skrulls using the symbiote's shapeshifting ability, but was discovered.
 He deleted the symbiote's memories and separated himself from it.
 The symbiote then reunited with the parasitic symbiotes, retaining little memory of its first host.
 When the corrupted symbiotes found out that this symbiote wanted to commit to its host rather than exploit it as they tended to do, they decided that it was insane and trapped it in a canister to be condemned to die on a planet that would later become part of Beyonder's Battleworld.
 There, it would be encountered by Spider-Man in the 1984 miniseries Secret Wars.
 In that story, which saw the heroes of Earth transported to this planet to battle their archenemies, Spider-Man sought to repair or replace his tattered costume, which had been damaged in battle, and was directed by Thor and Hulk to a device inside the alien compound that they had come to use as headquarters.
 Mistaking the device in which the symbiote was imprisoned for the device Thor and Hulk mentioned, Spider-Man activated it, freeing the symbiote, which appeared before him as a black sphere that enveloped his body and took on the form of a black version of his costume that could respond to his mental commands.
 Spider-Man assumed that the device produced clothing designed to do this.
 He did not know that Deadpool had already briefly bonded with the symbiote and had corrupted it with his unstable personality.
 Spider-Man returned to Earth with the symbiote, where, after discovering that it was an alien lifeform that wanted to bond with him, he managed to separate himself from it by using sound waves to hurt the creature, which took refuge in a church's bell tower.
 It later bonded with Eddie Brock, who went to the church, despondent and vengeful after his journalism career was destroyed because he incorrectly identified the serial killer known as Sin-Eater as a man who later turned out to be a compulsive confessor; he blamed this turn of events on Spider-Man.
 Having bonded with the symbiote, the two became the being known as Venom.
-During this time, it spawned seven offspring and a clone; its first child later had three of its own, producing the symbiotes known as Carnage, Scream, Lasher, Phage, Agony, and Riot.
+During this time, it spawned seven offspring and a clone; its first child later had three of its own, producing the symbiotes Carnage, Scream, Lasher, Phage, Agony, and Riot.